-Industrial Metal, Groove Metal, Rhythym Metal, call it whatever you want.
+Industrial Metal, Groove Metal, Rhythm Metal, call it whatever you want.
 The Demon Calling by Witchgrinder is a very, very good debut.
-It implores you to want to get up and move (head band, dance from the waste whatever your mode of groove)!
-It is violent, aggressive with hate filled words of extremities, going on a rampage of raping & pillaging all before them.
+It implores you to want to get up and move (headband, dance from the waste whatever your mode of the groove)!
+It is violent, aggressive with hate-filled words of extremities, going on a rampage of raping & pillaging all before them.

 Release Year: 2013